bernhardAxonIvy/doc/source/engine-guide/configuration/notification/microsoft-teams.rst

 If the External ID is not set (e.g. for local users) or if the Microsoft Entra ID is not configured, the user's email address is used.
 If you enable this channel, you also need to:

-- :ref:`Create a technical user in the Azure AD which serves as the sender of notifications<microsoft-teams-notifications-technical-user>`.
+- :ref:`Create a technical user in the Microsoft Entra ID which serves as the sender of notifications<microsoft-teams-notifications-technical-user>`.
-- :ref:`Create an application in the Azure AD where the technical user can log in and send messages through<microsoft-teams-notifications-application>`.
+- :ref:`Create an application in the Microsoft Entra ID where the technical user can log in and send messages through<microsoft-teams-notifications-application>`.
 - :ref:`Users who shall be notified need to be synced with Microsoft Entra ID <microsoft-entra-id>`.

 **Template**